Tailored Learning for Success

 Professional Team

 The LEAD program is staffed with fully credentialed specialists in the subject areas they support.
 Additionally, the team includes specialists with advanced training in Orton-Gillingham-based systems, which are multisensory, structured language approaches to teaching reading and writing.
+This approach to Montessori education in Tampa Bay helps students of all ages master these critical skills.

 Program Structure and Services